What is Report + Support?

 How long is data sorted on the system?

 We will only retain personal data for as long as necessary to fulfil purposes we collected it for.
-We will keep records of reports one year from case closure on the Report + Support system as outlined in the Privacy Notice.
+We will keep records of reports one year from case closure on the Report + Support system as outlined in IDS's Privacy Notice.